-- 1. To continue to consistently and effectively enforce the campus wide policy of no alcohol/drug possession or consumption within our underclassperson residence halls. - This policy has been in long standing and therefore relatively simple to enforce and encourage.
+- 1. To continue to consistently and effectively enforce the campus wide policy of no alcohol/drug possession or consumption within our underclass-person residence halls. - This policy has been in long standing and therefore relatively simple to enforce and encourage.
 The student handbook states policy clearly and residence life staff and student staff assist the Student Life department in enforcement and sanctions. - 2.
-To encourage an environment where abstinence is an accepted and respected choice. - We hope a portion of our students come to University with the understanding that certain aspects of "average" University life will be different.
+To encourage an environment where abstinence of drugs and alcohol is an accepted and respected choice. - We hope a portion of our students come to University with the understanding that certain aspects of "average" University life will be different.
 Certain expectations of student behavior such as responsible alcohol use is part of what the students expect from a Christian affiliated University. - 3.
 To encourage an environment where low risk choices are perceived to be practices as the norms by those choosing to drink alcohol. - A campaign of information distributed by e-mail, table tents, posters, and the Website to encourage abstinence, and responsible low-risk dinking will be initiated. - 4.
-To encourage an environment where most of the students recognize and know how to help a peer who makes a high-risk alcohol choice. - Through training of the student staff and distribution of information the student body will be informed of the danger signs of high-risk drinking, binge drinking and campus emergency response procedures.
+To encourage an environment where most of the students recognize and know how to help a peer or know resources to support themselves who might make a high-risk alcohol choice. - Through training of the student staff and distribution of information the student body will be informed of the danger signs of high-risk drinking, binge drinking and campus emergency response procedures. - 5.
+To provide an environment and selection of alternate activities in our small rural settings that provides attractive options for students to attend as an alternative to drinking and drug use. - Opportunities and events for students to engage in including sporting events, performing arts, clubs and organizations, speakers, intramurals, entertainment events, wellness recreation events, off campus excursions and residence hall activities

-III.
+II.
 Summary of AODA Program Successes and Room for Improvement